foliovision/fv-descriptions/readme.txt

 = Will FV Descriptions actually put the edited descriptions into the header? =

 No, it's just an editor for the descriptions.
 Use [FV All In One SEO](http://foliovision.com/seo-tools/wordpress/plugins/fv-all-in-one-seo-pack/) for the SEO optimization of your site.

+== Testing ==

+1. Go to Tools -> FV Descriptions

+1.1.
+Select the post type you want to edit

+1.2.
+Fill your description in the input field

+1.3.
+Click on the "Save" button

+1.4.
+Check the description in the post/page/category